 Obesity by numbers

-Around 24% of men and 26% of women in the UK are obese.
+Around 1 in 4 adults in the UK are obese.

 The 2007 Foresight Report predicted that half the UK population could be obese by 2050, but some experts believe this underestimates the scale of the problem.